The Little Foxes (film): Plot

-Oscar, having married and abused the sweet-souled, fragile, now-alcoholic Birdie only to acquire her family's plantation, Lionnet, and its rich cotton fields, now schemes to consolidate the family wealth by an incestous marriage between his son, Leo, and Alexandra, but neither Horace, Birdie nor Regina like the idea.
+Oscar, having married and abused the sweet-souled, fragile, now-alcoholic Birdie only to acquire her family's plantation, Lionnet, and its rich cotton fields, now schemes to consolidate the family wealth by an incestuous marriage between his son, Leo, and Alexandra, but neither Horace, Birdie nor Regina like the idea.

 When Horace dislikes the proposal to invest in the cotton mill, Regina continues to press him, making him aware of her mercenary motives for asking him to return home.
 While the two of them argue upstairs, the brothers find an alternative.
 Leo, a teller at the bank, will “borrow” Horace's railroad bonds from his safe deposit box.
 They will use them as security for the construction, returning them long before it is time to clip the coupons.
 Gloating, Ben tells a furious and bewildered Regina they don't need her.

 Birdie, Alexandra, Horace, David, and Addie, the family's housekeeper have a little party while Regina is at David's mother's house, getting her dresses fitted.
 Birdie, in tears, reveals that she drinks in her bedroom, while realizing that she was miserably unhappy in her marriage, always having known that Oscar had only married her for her family's land, and that she outright disliked her own son.
 Showing compassion for her, Alexandra escorts the distraught Birdie back to her house.

 The next day, Horace checks the content of his safe deposit box in the Hubbard-owned bank, of which he is president, and finds that the bonds are missing.
-When Regina learns that her brothers have “borrowed” the bonds without permission, she threatens her brothers and nephew with exposure and sending them to jail unless they give her 75% of the venture’s profit.
+When Regina learns that her brothers have “borrowed” the bonds without permission, she threatens her brothers and nephew with exposure and sending them to jail unless they give her 75% of the venture's profit.